A Geometry-Aware Efficient Algorithm for Compositional Entropic Risk Minimization: A Geometry-aware Algorithm and its Convergence Analysis

 \section{A Geometry-aware Algorithm and its Convergence Analysis}

-Our algorithm is designed for solving the equivalent min-min optimization~(\ref{eqn:cerm_mm}).
-We first present our algorithm for the case $n=1$, where $F(\w, \nu):= \E_{\zeta\sim \P}[e^{s(\w;\zeta)-\nu} + \nu]$, and then extend it to the case $n\gg 1$, as the fundamental challenge lies at handling log-E-Exp function.
+Our algorithm is designed for solving the equivalent min-min optimization problem~(\ref{eqn:cerm_mm}).
+We first present our algorithm for $n=1$, where $F(\w, \nu):= \E_{\zeta\sim \P}[e^{s(\w;\zeta)-\nu} + \nu]$, and then extend it to the case $n\gg 1$, as the fundamental challenge lies at handling log-E-Exp function.

 The key novelty of our design is a {\bf geometry-aware algorithm}.
 Let us first discuss the motivation.
 One challenge for solving the min-min optimization problem is that the objective function $F(\w, \nu)$ could have exponentially large smoothness constant in terms of $\nu$, which we will formally analyze in Section~\ref{sec:bound_analysis:sgd}.
 Hence, a vanilla gradient method that uses the first-order approximation of $F$ will inevitably be impacted by the large smoothness parameter.